spacetelescope/catkit2/docs/services/allied_vision_camera.rst

 This service controls an Allied Vision camera.
 It is a wrapper around the Vimba SDK, which requires its installation.
 The service uses the Python API for Vimba SDK, called ``VimbaPython``.
+In order to be able to run the service on an Allied Vision Camera, the right Driver needs to be set up on the device.
+The Allied Vision Camera's driver can be changed through NI MAX.

 Vimba SDK is now superceded by Vimba X SDK.
 The service might be updated in the future to use the Vimba X SDK and its Python API ``VmbPy`` instead.